ricardoemerson/font-ionicons-rails/README.md

 @import "ionicons";
 ```

-If you use the[Sass indented syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html), add this to your `application.css.sass` file:
+If you use the [Sass indented syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html), add this to your `application.css.sass` file:

 ```sass
 @import ionicons